-Tennessee utilitizes the Drug Interdiction and Criminal Enforcement (DICE) overtime activity which is directed specifically for commercial vehicles for this effort.
+Tennessee utilities the Drug Interdiction and Criminal Enforcement (DICE) overtime activity which is directed for commercial motor vehicles and passenger vehicles traveling around commercial motor vehicles.

 Another core activity performed by the Tennessee Highway Patrol (THP) is the verification of operating authority/insurance on each carrier inspected via ASPEN, CVIEW or the FMCSA Portal.
-This is written in General Order 900, Section III, D, 11.
+This is written in General Order 900.
+Section III.
+D. 11.

-The THP has adopted the out-of-service criteria in our rules and regulations via state governing rules.
+The THP has adopted the Commercial Vehicle Safety Alliance (CVSA) out-of-service criteria in our rules and regulations via state governing rules.

-Communication dispatchers in each district are trained to check operating authority when requested and annual training is provided to each trooper during our commercial motor vehicle in-service.
+Communication dispatchers and Troopers in each district are trained annually during the state's commercial motor vehicle in-service to check operating authority.

-Trooper compliance to operating-authority enforcement is managed via review of the PRISM report and those who fail to identify an out-of-service carrier are required to submit a corrective action memo and possibly attend remedial training.
+Trooper compliance to operating-authority enforcement is managed via review of the PRISM report and those who fail to identify an out-of-service carrier are required to submit a corrective action memo to the Commercial Vehicle Administrative Lieutenant and possibly attend remedial training.